-There are tons of smart home products on the market, and it is pretty obvious that every company wanted a piece of this large pie.
-However, a quick look at the statistics leads you to see that the market is still dominated by the big companies.
-Below we have listed the largest and most successful smart home companies in 2021.
+There are tons of smart home products manufactured by various companies around the world.
+A quick look at the statistics would have one believe that the market is still dominated by the big players.
+However, several new entrants are making their mark.
+Below we have listed the largest and most successful smart home companies in 2023.

 1. Google Nest

-Revenue: $4.4 billion (includes Pixel, Chromebooks, Fitbit devices and other hardware)
+Revenue: $19.6 billion (includes Nest Smart Home devices, Pixel smartphones, Chromebooks, and other hardware)

 3. Apple HomeKit

 Revenue: $41 billion (includes Apple’s wearables and accessories division)